 A common cause of plaque build-up.

-Developing high cholesterol isn’t only linked to a diet filled with fatty foods.
-Other lifestyle factors, such as stress, poor sleep, and being sedentary can also affect cholesterol levels.
-Certain medical conditions, such as thyroid disease, and medications may also affect cholesterol levels.
+Eating too many fatty foods may or may not cause you to develop high cholesterol.
+(Research now suggests that the effect of diet on blood cholesterol levels isn’t the same for everybody.)
+Other lifestyle factors, such as stress, poor-quality sleep, and being sedentary can also affect your blood cholesterol.
+Certain medical conditions, such as thyroid disease, may also affect cholesterol levels, as can some medications.